|

 Original lyrics

-The last line is usually translated "Going west through Yang Guan".
-I have translated it "to Yang Guan" because the full title of the poem, 渭城曲:送元二出便安西 Weicheng Tune: Seeing Yuan Er off to Anxi, mentions a place (Anxi) on the way to Yangguan, and this is picked up in expanded forms of the poem used with other qin settings of the poem, e.g., in
+The last line, "Going west through Yang Guan", emphasizes that the destination was the military district of Anxi, west of Yangguan.
+The full title of the poem mentions Anxi ("渭城曲:送元二出便安西 Weicheng Tune: Seeing Yuan Er off to Anxi"), and this is picked up in expanded forms of the poem used with other qin settings, e.g., in >1505 and

 Return to top